cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

       user: your-smtp-user       # Replace with a user name
       password: smtp-password    # Replace with a password
       domain: localdomain        # Replace with your domain
-    tsdb_enabled: false # If set to `false`, the values in the `tsdb` section are ignored.
+    tsdb_enabled: false # If set to "false" the values in the "tsdb" section are ignored.
-                        # Can only be set to `true` if you have a complete running deployment of Cloud Foundry.
+                        # Can only be set to "true" if you have a complete running deployment of Cloud Foundry.
     tsdb:
       address: 172.20.218.14 # (Optional) The opentsdb static IP address from your Cloud Foundry deployment
       port: 4242